MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 ## Brief description of columns in DataSet:
 _note: some columns appear without description due to no further information found or decryption impossible to deduce at a glance_

-- **Satisfaction_level** :Employee satisfaction level
+- **Satisfaction_level** : Level of satisfaction on the employee.
+It has a rather subjective character and should be strongly correlated with the fact of leaving or not the company.

-- **Last_evaluation**: column can be used to evaluate the performance of an employee.
+- **Last_evaluation**: Column can be used to evaluate the performance of an employee.
 The data ranges from 0–1, 0 being low performance and 1 being the highest.
-Using a 0.1 interval let us try and see the employees in the company are doing and how it is correlated to them leaving the company.

 - **Number_projects**

 - **average_montly_hours**

-- **time_spend_company**
+- **time_spend_company**: The data ranges from 1 to 10.
+Data unit not specified.

-- **Work_accident**: Whether the employee has had a work accident: 1 yes, 0 no
+- **Work_accident**: Whether the employee has had a work accident: 1 yes, 0 no.

-- **left** Whether the employee has left or not the company**: 1 yes, 0 no
+- **left** Whether the employee has left or not the company**: 1 yes, 0 no.

-- **promotion_last_5years**: Whether the employee has had a promotion in the last 5 years
+- **promotion_last_5years**: Whether the employee has had a promotion in the last 5 years.

 - **Sales**: It seems to indicate the different areas or departments the employees belong: Sales, Technical, Support, IT, Product Managment, Marketing ,Accounting, Human Resources, Managment and Others.

-- **Salary**: Classified by Low, Medium, High
+- **Salary**: Classified by Low, Medium, High.